-First, it is important to recognize that civilizations represent peak moments in the processual development of human culture.
-Cultures arguably are the building blocks of civilizations.
-Human cultures arise, expand, merge, and advance to the point where a "critical mass" of civilization takes hold.
+Civilizations represent periods of heightened engagement in the processual (step by step) development of human culture.
+Culture represents a crucial building block of civilization.
+Human cultures evolve, expand, merge, and progress to the point where a "critical mass" of civilization takes hold.
 So what does culture entail?
 Anthropologists define culture as a uniquely human system of habits and customs acquired by humans through exosomatic processes, carried by their society and used as their primary means of adapting to their environment.
 Inherent in this definition is the insistence on learned, as opposed to genetic behavior.
-Birds migrate seasonally as a result of millions of years of genetic hard-wiring; humans harnessed fire through a process of discovery, observation, and learning.
-In other words, humans in isolated cultural contexts, such as those that existed in prehistory, acquired skills, experience, and knowledge over time regarding ways to adapt to a changing environment.
-They simultaneously handed these skills down from one generation to the next.
-Unlike animals, humans learned to fashion tools for specific purposes, to design habitats for various needs, to express themselves through language and art, to articulate a sense of awareness of their place in the universe, to revere deities, and ultimately to formulate appropriate ways to commemorate their dead.
-Understanding the significance of unique sets of cultural attributes holds the key to explaining past human experience.
-In brief, culture reflects the single most distinct trait that separates humankind from other forms of life.
+Birds migrate seasonally as a result of millions of years of genetic hard-wiring; humans harnessed fire through a process of discovery, observation, and retention of acquired knowledge.
+In other words, humans in isolated cultural contexts, such as those that existed in prehistory, acquired skills, experience, and knowledge over time regarding ways to improve their well-being and to adapt to a changing environment.
+They simultaneously handed these skills down from one generation to the next through forms of education.
+Recursive forms of education (that is, the transfer of knowledge that repeats itself indefinitely) enable human cultures to sustain themselves across distances of space and time.
+Unlike animals, prehistoric humans learned to fashion tools for specific purposes, to remodel landscapes for various needs, to express themselves through language and art, to formulate hierarchies, to articulate a sense of awareness of their place in the universe, to revere deities, and ultimately to devise appropriate ways to commemorate their dead.
+Handed down from one generation to the next, these recursive processes have been likened to memory.
+Societies rely on past and living memory of their acquired attributes to perpetuate their existence.
+Awareness of the existence of unique sets of cultural attributes holds the key to explaining past human experience.
+In brief, culture reflects the single most distinctive trait that separates humankind from other natural species.

 1. URBAN CENTERS, Cities or large dense settlements

-All civilizations arose from cultures that adapted to settled agricultural existence capable of producing food surpluses to sustain large populations.
-As clusters of small agricultural settlements expanded, urban centers typically emerged.
+All civilizations arose from settled agricultural communities.
+These communities produced food surpluses to sustain growing populations.
+As clusters of small agricultural settlements expanded within the limits of a given ecological niche, urban centers typically emerged.

 2. PROFESSIONS or the separation of population into specialized occupational groups

 Due to the availability of surplus agricultural resources, all civilizations developed labor elements that specialized in activities other than food production.
-Craft, artisan, metallurgy, forestry, merchant and other non-agricultural professionals emerged by exchanging the results of their labor (metal wares, pottery, timber, stone) for food produced by farming populations.
+Craft, artisan, metallurgy, forestry, mercantile, finance, and other non-agricultural professions emerged by exchanging the results of their labor (metal wares, pottery, timber, stone) for food produced by farming populations.